Waithera-m/ICanCook/README.md

 ## Installation And Setup
-Git clone the repository using the link below
+Git clone the repository using the link belo

 https://github.com/Waithera-m/ICanCook.git